Plan the BEST day in the city of Utrecht

 Where to eat in Utrecht

-We’ve made a small list of our favourite restaurants that will give you a unique surprise and will be a great experience with good food and a great interior!
+We’ve made a small list of our favorrite restaurants that will give you a unique surprise and will be a great experience with good food and a great interior!

-This restaurant may not seem like much from the outside, but it holds a surprise at the back where the restaurant opens up into a large and lush green garden where you can eat and enjoy the weather.
-Located in the old dog stable of the Veterinary School Goesting has been an oasis in the city since 2001.
+Some places in Utrecht stand out not only for their food but also for their atmosphere.
+Goesting may not seem like much from the outside, but step through the door and you’ll find a lush green garden hidden at the back.
+Located in the old dog stable of the Veterinary School, Goesting has been an oasis in the city since 2001.

 Nature in Utrecht